AlmogShKt/OpenUSinginAutomation/README.md

 For now the recommended way to run this automation is via any Python IDLE.

 Before running the automation, make sure that:
 1. Pyhton is installed on your computer.
+(For Windows users install the 32bit version!(works on 64 bit) [Resolve problem for this issue](https://stackoverflow.com/questions/23081507/where-to-find-64-bit-version-of-chromedriver-exe-for-selenium-webdriver)

-2. Selenium is installed via
+3. Selenium is installed via

 ```ruby
 pip install selenium